 The Saints look to make a splash in the 2025 NFL Draft on WBRZ

-GREEN BAY, Wis - The New Orleans Saints are trying to get back in contention after a losing season in 2024, and it all starts with the 2025 NFL Draft.
+GREEN BAY, Wis. - The New Orleans Saints are trying to get back in contention after a losing season in 2024, and it all starts with the 2025 NFL Draft.

 The Saints finished dead last in the NFL South with a 5-12 record last season after firing Dennis Allen as head coach.